 87 See Antonieta De La Fuente, Jaime Bellolio, former Chilean minister: 'The Republican voters never wanted the constitutional process in the first place', EL PAIS (Sept.
-23, 2023, 7:00 PM EDT), https://english.elpais.com/international/2023-09-23/jaime-bellolio-former-chilean-minister-the-republican-voters-never-wanted-the-constitutional-process-in-the-first-place.html (Jaime Bellolio, director of the Institute for Public Policy in Chile or beyond, will require being proximate to and working alongside ordinary people to understand and address this insecurity.88
+23, 2023, 7:00 PM EDT), https://english.elpais.com/international/2023-09-23/jaime-bellolio-former-chilean-minister-the-republican-voters-never-wanted-the-constitutional-process-in-the-first-place.html (Jaime Bellolio, director of the Institute for Public Policy Studies at Andrés Bello University, summarizing the findings of a recent study from the Institute, in an interview).

+refounding, in Chile or beyond, will require being proximate to and working alongside ordinary people to understand and address this insecurity.88